Special Needs Programme

 Hungry Harold

-To learn about different foods and drinks and develop awareness of hygiene during meals
+To learn about different foods and drinks by using senses and being aware of hygiene during eating

 S3